This is a guest post by Norma Hinkens.

 4. Show Don’t Tell/Marketing

 The tell tale sign of an amateur writer is endless paragraphs of telling.
 Similarly, emailing friends and relatives to tell them our book is out is not an effective marketing strategy.
+But that doesn’t mean to say that it won’t make a difference once your book has been released.
+With the rise of technology, email marketing has become a successful way to communicate with fans and customers on a daily basis.
+With that being said, you still need to make sure that your marketing strategy is personal to you, and places like Epsilon will be able to create more personalized engagements to meet the expectations of your fans.
+But this needs to be thought about further down the line, instead of it being immediate.
 We need clear branding, a hook that will engage, great packaging (in this case a cover,) and riveting ad copy (book blurb) to close the deal.

 5. Write What You Know/Delegate